noemi-salaun/ng-logger/README.md

     ```
     npm install --save @nsalaun/ng2-logger
     ```

-2. Tells your application how to load `ng2-logger`.
-With SystemJS, it can look like :

-    ```
-    var paths = {
-        'npm:': 'node_modules/'
-    };

-    // map tells the System loader where to look for things
-    var map = {
-        'app'                       : 'app',
-        '@angular'                  : 'npm:@angular',
-        'rxjs'                      : 'npm:rxjs',
-        '@nsalaun'                  : 'npm:@nsalaun'
-    };

-    // packages tells the System loader how to load when no filename and/or no extension
-    var packages = {
-        'app'                       : {main: 'main.js', defaultExtension: 'js'},
-        'rxjs'                      : {defaultExtension: 'js'},
-        '@nsalaun/ng2-logger'       : {defaultExtension: 'js', main: 'bundles/ng2-logger.umd.js'}
-    };
-    ```

-3. Import `Ng2Module` in your application and use `forRoot(level: Level)` to choose your log level :
+2. Import `Ng2Module` in your application and use `forRoot(level: Level)` to choose your log level :

     ```
     import { NgModule }         from '@angular/core';